liencheok/Data_Visualization_Tableau/README.md

-# Customer Sales Analysis Tableau
+# Data Visualization – Tableau Dashboard

-This project was developed as part of a **Business Analytics group project**.
+This project was developed as part of a **Data Visualization course**.
-The objective was to analyze business data and present insights using interactive Tableau dashboards.
+It demonstrates the use of Tableau to explore and present insights from data using interactive visualizations.

 ## Project Overview
-The dashboard focuses on identifying key trends, patterns, and performance indicators to support business decision-making.

-Key objectives include:
-- Exploring sales and customer-related trends
+The dashboard is designed to help users explore key trends and patterns within a dataset, such as:

-- Comparing performance across categories or time periods
+- Comparing distributions across categories
-- Presenting insights in a clear and interactive visual format
+- Analyzing changes over time
+- Using filters and interactivity to focus on specific segments

+The goal is to communicate insights clearly and intuitively using visualization best practices.

 ## My Contribution

-In this group project, I was responsible for:
+This project was completed as part of a group assignment.
+My responsibilities in the project included:

-- Designing Tableau dashboards and visual layouts
+- Designing the dashboard layout and visual elements
-- Selecting appropriate chart types for analysis
-- Creating calculated fields and filters
+- Creating calculated fields and interactive filters
+- Applying data visualization principles in chart selection and color
-- Interpreting insights and summarizing findings
+- Interpreting data insights and creating narrative supporting visuals

 ## Tools Used

-- Tableau
+- **Tableau Desktop**
-- Data visualization principles
+- Data visualization techniques
-- Business analytics concepts
+- Visual analytics workflows

-## Files
+## File

-- `Group_Project_VizMaster.twbx` – Packaged Tableau workbook containing dashboards and data
+- `Data_Visualization_Tableau_Dashboard.twbx` — Packaged Tableau workbook file

 ## Notes

-This project was completed for academic purposes as part of coursework.
+This project was developed for academic coursework in the Data Visualization module.